 Casino War, on a game-to-game basis, is scored based on the ranks of the cards.
-Suit is completely irrelevant her.
+Suit is completely irrelevant here.
 Instead, all that matters is the actual rank of the cards.
 This is just like the game of War from which it takes its name.

 However, from a meta-gaming perspective, Casino War is also scored by the amount of money a Player has won or lost by the time they leave the table.
-A Player that walks away with more money than they approached the table with is considered a winner, and Players who walk away with less money are considered losers.
+A Player who walks away with more money than they approached the table with is considered a winner, and Players who walk away with less money are considered losers.